draquel/screeps/README.md

 ## Main

+Game driver module.

 ## Util

+Generic functionality which applies to multiple modules.

 ## Rooms

 The Rooms module enables spawn queues, runs towers and links.
 Labs are next to be added

 ### Spawn Queues

+Each Room has a spawn queue in its memory used to handle auto-respawn, dynamic spawning and managing creeps based on their roles.

 ## Creeps

+The Creeps Module handles creep roles.